 Don’t get me wrong.
 I’ve been involved in a variety of MedTech solutions over the years, and I’m very open to how tech currently under development may be applied within the health domain.
 It “makes sense” to me, for example, that data analytics tools can be helpful to gain better insight and understanding of a problem toward the construction of value-based care solutions.
 Machine learning may also make significant inroads into repetitive procedures that are currently handled by physicians, freeing them to focus on patients in higher value ways.
 Other notable applications of tech to health, however, have not been wildly successful to date.

 Consider Google Flu Trends and IBM Watson Health for Oncology.
 Noting tech solution struggles in health is not to suggest that further attempts shouldn’t be made or that future applications won’t lead to breakthroughs.
 I believe certain tech applications will prove useful solutions to certain problems.
 But I feel that tech often overshadows more human interactions that can be more effective in addressing what is often at the core of health problems, human behavior.

-During a recent MedTech event, a physician reported how difficult it was to confirm drug abuse because addicts would purchase urine from non-addicts to pass drug tests.
-He then stated how he would really like access to a wearable patch that would collect data from the wearer so he could better monitor the patient.
+During a recent MedTech event that I attended, a physician reported how difficult it was to confirm drug abuse because addicts would purchase urine from non-addicts to pass drug tests.
+He then stated how he would really like access to a wearable patch that would collect data from the addict-patient so he could better monitor the patient’s drug use.
 This physician may not have intended to piggyback these two ideas, but perhaps you are thinking as I did why an addict who was willing to pay for someone else’s urine wouldn’t just pay someone else to wear his monitoring patch?